Revenue official held for misbehaving with woman passenger in

 A state Revenue officer was arrested early on Wednesday after he allegedly misbehaved with with a woman passenger while travelling in a bus, police said.
-The bus was proceeding from Thiruvananthapuram to Kasaragod and the woman passenger was seated next to the accused, Joy, Sub Registrar of Kanhangad.
+The bus was proceeding from Thiruvananthapuram to Kasaragod and the woman passenger was seated next to the accused identified only as Joy, Sub Registrar of Kanhangad.

 The incident occurred at 1 AM on Wednesday when the passengers were asleep, they said.
 The woman raised an alarm after the man touched her inappropriately.